EHB-MCT/TheLine/README.md

 # The Line - Unity Project

 **The Line** is a challenging and engaging single-player game where players must draw a line to navigate from point A to point B without touching their own line or any obstacles.
-Compete for the top spot on the leaderboard and remember—time is of the essence!
+Compete for the top spot on the leaderboard and remember time is of the essence!

 ---